gprieto84/python_logistic_azure/README.md

 2. Clean the data using One Hot Encoding for categorical features
 3. Configure the parameter sampler (Random) in order to tune the C and max-iter parameters.
 The RandomParameterSampling is faster than a complete GridSearch.
 4. Specify the early stopping policy, based on slack criteria, and a frequency and delay interval for evaluation.
 Basically it will discard any run if the policy does not meet.

+The policy that I´ve used was BanditPolicy, due to it helps defining a minimum required improvement in order to continue with the parameter search.
+So, if the minimum requirement does not met, the process stop and we save valuable computational time.

 5. Configuration of the HyperDriveConfig using the estimator
 6. Execution of the Experiment